peterblazejewicz/aspnet-bootstrap-4/README.md

 </label>
 ```
 The code will change after MVC TagHelpers are upgraded to support more features.
 For now the code needs to use standard Razor C# code (which is ugly)
+* The `jquery-validation` has been updated to version `1.14.0`.
+It has different distribution files structure similar to `jQuery`

 ## Author